 Matthew Biel, MD, MSc, is the chief of child and adolescent psychiatry at MedStar Georgetown University Medical Center and associate professor of clinical psychiatry and pediatrics at Georgetown University School of Medicine.
 Dr. Biel’s clinical interests include child development, trauma and resilience, mood and anxiety disorders, autism spectrum disorders, and psychiatric care of children with medical illnesses.
 He is widely published and has been involved in research addressing access to mental health care for underserved populations, trauma and resilience, and family factors in mood and anxiety disorders.
 He also serves as the training director for the child and adolescent psychiatry fellowship at Georgetown.
 Dr. Biel received his undergraduate degree from Amherst College and his medical degree and Masters in community medicine at Mount Sinai School of Medicine.
 He completed residency and fellowship training in psychiatry and child and adolescent psychiatry at NYU School of Medicine.

-Linda Delaney is a partner with Delaney McKinney, a family law firm dedicated to working on behalf of families of separation and divorce.
-Ms. Delaney has extensive experience working in child custody matters involving families with complex individual and family matters.
-Her practice is also devoted to children and adults with special needs, including mental health and substance abuse issues.
-Ms. Delaney also serves as president of the Maryland Chapter of the Association of Conciliation and Family Courts, an international association of professionals dedicated to improving the lives of children and families through the resolution of family conflict.
-Ms. Delaney is also a Board Member of School the World, a non-profit organization working to make quality education accessible to all children living in rural villages of Central America.
-Ms. Delaney, a fellow with the American Academy of Matrimonial Lawyers, received her undergraduate degree from New York College and her law degree from the Antioch School of Law.
+Lin Delaney is a partner with Delaney McKinney LLP, a family law firm dedicated to working on behalf of families of separation and divorce.
+Ms. Delaney has extensive experience working in complex child custody matters involving families dealing with issues of domestic violence, mental health, addiction, and adults and children with special needs.
+Ms. Delaney is a fellow with the American Academy of Matrimonial Lawyers (AAML); a National Academy of highly skilled family law attorneys, this organization provides tools and resources to its members who are committed to preserving and fostering the advancement of divorce and family law.
+Ms. Delaney serves as President of the Maryland Chapter of the Association of Family and Conciliation Courts (AFCC), an international association of professionals dedicated to improving the lives of children and families through the resolution of family conflict.
+Ms. Delaney also serves as a Board Member of School the World, a non-profit organization working to make quality education accessible to all children living in rural villages of Central America.

 William Licamele, MD